gabe-kai/TheVassalGame/docs/api-specification.md

 **Note:** Each planet automatically has a documentation section created.
 StoryTellers/Admins can edit this documentation.

-### Game Data Documentation (Buildings, Resources, Species)
+### Game Data Documentation (Buildings, Resources, Species, Skills)

-The public documentation system automatically syncs with game database tables for buildings, resources, and species.
+The public documentation system automatically syncs with game database tables for buildings, resources, species, and skills.
 Each entity automatically gets a documentation article that can be viewed and edited.

 #### GET /docs/buildings